 If you see that the Relative Strength Index line is at 85 for the company you entered, you can be fairly certain that the shares are going to head lower in the short term.
 At very least, you will know that the particular company is highly overbought.

 On the other hand, what if you find an RSI value of only 25 or so, for the company you are checking.
-Well, I don't know what specific stock you chose to look into, but, in this case, I can tell you that the shares are heavily oversold, and in almost any situation will see buying demand rise while selling supply dries up.
+In this case, the shares are heavily oversold, and in almost any situation will see buying demand rise while selling supply dries up.

 Remember, every stock is trying to return to the RSI baseline level of 50.
 Ostensibly, overbought stocks are due for selling, until the shares return to that middle ground.
 Oversold stocks should expect increased buying until the RSI starts moving back to the RSI level of 50 (which is neither overbought or oversold).